tab300/t-games-20factor/README.md

-# t-games-20factor
-A simple card game built with HTML5, CSS3, and JavaScript
+20Factor is a simple card game built with HTML5, CSS3, and JavaScript

 Here is the presentation of the game on Heroku: